-On behalf of the Board, I would like to thank our Directors for their esteemed guidance and the Executive Management team for their continued strong leadership.
-I would also like to thank our global community of officers and managers for their dedication to their customers and colleagues, and for representing Medtecs.
+I would like to thank our Directors for their guidance and support, and the Executive Management team for their hard work and contribution.
+I would also like to thank all our colleagues for their commitment and dedication to one another and to our customers, and for representing Medtecs.

 To our most valued shareholders, I thank you for your continued support.